operand/agency/README.md

 ## Priorities
 - **Speed**:
   Performance is always a concern.
 If it's not performant, it's not practical.
-  There is a clear opportunity to use established messaging/queueing solutions so that will be at least one direction for R&D.
 - **Access Control and Safety**:
-  Designing a safe and effective access policy solution within a "multi-operator" system is a fundamental problem to solve in order to ensure safety for AI interactions.
+  Designing an effective access control solution for AI integrated systems is a fundamental problem to solve in order to ensure safety.
 I believe I've included a sane first attempt at such a pattern, but further exploration will be a focus of this project.
 - **Compatibility and Usability**:
   In general, I believe this is a fair start in defining a set of patterns for creating AI integrated systems.
 I intend to continually improve the API,